 The pop variant of Bikutsi music discussed in this paper is currently one of the most popular dance music styles in Cameroon.
 Its roots lie in local musical traditions of the Beti ethnic group, however, it also makes use of features and practices associated to pop-rock music around the world.
 Taking this use of pop-rock music in Bikutsi as a starting point, in this paper, Bikutsi pop is discussed within the framework of collective «aesthetic cosmopolitanism» as proposed by Motti Regev.
 Drawing on the field theory of Bourdieu, he situates pop-rock characteristics within specific ethno-national cultural fields, understanding them as intrinsic to local musical practices.
 In this perspective, musicians do not just make use of «global» or «Western» pop-rock features taken from an «outside».
 Rather, Bikutsi pop occurs at the intersection of a worldwide field of pop-rock music and the specific Cameroonian ethno-national cultural field(s).
 Regarding ethnographic research, this perspective may challenge our field research strategies, as it questions common boundaries between inside and outside the field and highlights similarities rather than differences.
+From the Norient book Out of the Absurdity of Life (see and order here).

 When wandering around the streets of Yaoundé, the capital of the Central African state Cameroon, in 2007, one could not escape the presence of Bikutsi music.
 Majoie Ayi’s latest hit «Panik à bord» blared out of the taxi passing by, and numerous market stands on the sidewalk offered pirated video compilations of last year’s Bikutsi highlights.
 At night, Bikutsi was prominent in the musical line-ups played in bars and pubs around town; it was an important ingredient in DJ mixes at nightclubs and was performed live at locations established specifically for Bikutsi music.